 It means the company is so protective of their turf they wouldn’t mind metaphorically cutting their competition’s throat to get rid of them.

-19% of startup fails because either their product couldn’t beat the competition or their willy competitor subsidize their sales to keep the market in their clutches.
+19% of startups fail because either their product couldn’t beat the competition or their willy competitors subsidized their sales to keep the market in their clutches.